-To get to know the rest of our talented crew, please click here.
+[To get to know the rest of our talented crew, please click here.]

 Therese’s most recent documentary How To Lose Your Virginity challenges the meaning, myth and misogyny of virginity in American culture.
 Revealing how ideas about virginity shape the sexual lives of young women and men, the film journeys beyond the Abstinence movement to examine the intersecting forces of history, politics, religion and popular culture.
 Soraya Chemaly, writing in The Huffington Post called it a “smart, funny and provoking documentary.”

 Therese’s first documentary I Was A Teenage Feminist, which Ms Magazine called “a spirited exploration of the trials and tribulations of contemporary feminism,” premiered on Canadian television in 2005 and went on to win a special mention at the Karachi (Pakistan) International Film Festival and Best Film from the National Council for Jewish Women.
-A staple of gender studies programs all over North America, the film continues to screen widely, most recently this fall at the PSBT International Film Festival and Forum in New Delhi.
+A staple of gender studies programs all over North America, the film continues to screen widely, most recently in Fall 2013 at the PSBT International Film Festival and Forum in New Delhi.

 Prior to becoming a filmmaker, Therese was Graphics and Design Editor at the Chicago Tribune, where she was the art director for two Pulitzer-Prize-winning projects.
 Her studio Trixie Films is based in Brooklyn.